 Self-Construal Scale (SCS).
 The 24-item Self-Construal Scale (Singelis, 1994) measures the extent to which a person endorses an independent and interdependent self-construal.
 This scale was used to assess whether the prime manipulation was successful in shifting participant’s frame of mind to an independent or interdependent self-construal.

-For the purposes of open disclosure, other measures given to participants included the Analysis-Holism Scale (Choi, Koo, & Choi, 2007) and an adapted measure of Measure of Social Inference from Kitayama, Ishii, Imada, Takemura, & Ramaswamy, 2006.
+Other measures given to participants included the Analysis-Holism Scale (Choi, Koo, & Choi, 2007) and an adapted measure of Measure of Social Inference from Kitayama, Ishii, Imada, Takemura, & Ramaswamy, 2006.
 These were included for exploratory purposes but were not used in the current study’s analyses.

 Design and Procedure